 For younger students, cut the words of the songs into phrases rather than individual words.
 For older students, try mixing up the words and see if they can put them back together.
-Always leave the chart out with for easy viewing and reference.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Always leave the chart out with for easy viewing and reference.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest